rossilor95/rossilor95/README.md

 ---

 ### :man_technologist: About me:
-I'm a Junior Developer from Italy with a background in Computational Physics.
+I'm a Software Developer from Italy with a background in Computational Physics.

 - 🔭 I’m currently working as a Web Application Developer
 - 👯 I’m looking to collaborate on any open source project